Alfresco/alfresco-content-app/docs/extending.md

 and also a `plugin1.text` that was first defined in the `Plugin 1`, but then overwritten by the `Plugin 2`.

 <p class="tip">
-JSON merging is very powerful concept as it gives you abilities to alter any base application settings, or toggle features in other plugins without rebuilding the application or corresponding plugin libraries.
+JSON merging is a very powerful concept as it gives you the ability to alter any base application settings, or toggle features in other plugins without rebuilding the application or corresponding plugin libraries.
 </p>